 France is often the gateway to Europe for anyone in the UK with a Motorhome.
 All too often we rush past as quickly as possible, keen to get to other locations.
 But motorhome touring in France is AWESOME!
-Seriously, there are so many incredible places to see and enjoy, not to mention the wine, cheese, bread and croissants!!
+Seriously, there are so many incredible places to see and enjoy on a French road trip, not to mention the wine, cheese, bread and croissants!!
 Is there anything nicer than freshly baked bread in the morning?
 I think not.
 (Unless you're gluten intolerant.
 Sorry for your loss. )

 France is full of beautiful locations, incredible history and they LOVE motorhoming.
-Which means they provide excellent facilities for motorhomers- and make them easy to find!
+Which means they provide excellent facilities for motorhomers- like French Aires– and make them easy to find!

 If you're contemplating taking a motorhome to France, this post will help you plan your trip- and tell you what you need to bring.
-You can even download the post and the CHECKLIST and take it with you for reference.
+If you'd like some help, here's how we plan a European motorhome trip.

 Taking a Motorhome to France- video